How to install and use Git on Windows

 - Edit and modify one or more files in your Git.

-- Type git status to get see the status of all the files that have not yet been committed from the workspace to the local repository.
+- Type git status to see the status of all the files not yet committed from the workspace to the local repository.

 - Type the following command to add all files.
 The single period indicates that you want all files to be added to the local repository.
 Some people may also use git add -A to add all.